Peter White (musician)

 Peter White (born 20 September 1954) is an English musician and composer who plays guitar, piano, accordion and harmonica.
 He is known for his 20-year collaboration with Al Stewart.

 Musical career

 Early career with Al Stewart

-Born in Luton, England, White first gained fame with his distinctive guitar style as accompanist to singer/songwriter Al Stewart.
+Born in Luton, England White first gained fame with his distinctive guitar style as accompanist to singer/songwriter Al Stewart.
 He started in Stewart's band in 1975 at the age of 20, then moved to Los Angeles in 1978.
-During a 20-year tenure with Stewart, he co-wrote many songs, including Stewart's 1978 top-ten hit "Time Passages" and “Midnight Rocks” (which reached #24 on the US charts) in 1980.
+During a 20-year tenure with Stewart, he co-wrote many songs, including Stewart's 1978 top-ten hit "Time Passages" and “Midnight Rocks” (which reached No. 24 on the US charts) in 1980.
 That same year he formed Shot In The Dark, a band which backed Stewart and released an eponymous album in 1981.

 Basia

 In 1984, White’s brother Danny White, one of the founders of Matt Bianco, invited him to play on the Matt Bianco debut album Whose Side Are You On?.
 He played acoustic guitar (uncredited) on the song "Half A Minute"--the first time that the two brothers collaborated musically.
 In 1987 White continued his association with Matt Bianco's singer, Basia Trzetrzelewska, by playing guitar on her Time and Tide album, co-produced by his brother.
 He played on all of Basia’s following studio albums and joined her on two world tours, in 1990 and 1994.
 In 1996 Basia returned the favor by singing on White's album Caravan of Dreams, on the single "Just Another Day".